Tobler’s First Law of Geography

 We use semi-variograms in kriging interpolation to understand patterns related to distance.
 Semi-variograms take 2 sample locations and denotes the distance between points as h.

-In the x-axis, it plots distance (h) between points.
+In the x-axis, it plots the distance (h) between points.
 It groups distance by lags.
 Based on pairs, it measures variance between the response variable (in the y-axis) and the distance between those two points on the x-axis.

 Overall, semi-variograms shows Tobler’s First Law of Geography by graphing a variable by distance.